-Diversity Academic Support (DAS) is a unit in the Division of Institutional Diversity with a mission to provide resources and opportunities for academic, social, and emotional growth.
+Diversity Academic Support (DAS) is a unit within the Division of Institutional Diversity.
+The mission of DAS is to provide resources and opportunities for academic, social, and emotional growth.
 This unit is engaged in activities that are designed to help create a more inclusively diverse community of learners at OSU.
-DAS wants to work with all individuals interested in promoting this work.
-For more information, please contact DAS at 405.744.5335 or contact by e-mail at diversityacadsupport@okstate.edu.
+DAS aspires to work with all individuals interested in promoting this work.
+For more information, visit our website at https://das.okstate.edu, or please contact DAS at 405.744.5335 or by e-mail at diversityacadsupport@okstate.edu.